typingduck/k8s-lab/README.md

         ducky2   Ready    <none>   1m     v1.18.3
         ducky3   Ready    <none>   1m     v1.18.3

-## How it works

-Based on the observation that security is not important on a laptop private network test cluster, so the process can be accelerated by hardcoding the IPs and certs.

 ## Running `kubectl` on host (laptop) machine

 Copy over the config from the master VM as follows